Frequently Asked Questions

 • It also provides a visual representation of how your data is connected across different applications, databases, and systems.

 Alation also provides organizational metadata and technical structure components that your teams can use to organize data across both cloud services and on-premises systems.
+Recently, it acquired Numbers Station AI and positioned itself as an agentic data intelligence platform.

 Why should you consider it?

-• Alation offers visualized data representation
+• Alation offers a visualized data representation

 • Comes with guided navigation when users make queries using the app’s intelligent SQL editor or search using natural language.

-Not unlike many other vendors on this list, data.world provides a pure-play solution focused strictly on catalog capabilities.
+Unlike many other vendors on this list, data.world provides a pure-play solution focused strictly on catalog capabilities.
 A cloud-based enterprise data catalog platform, data.world is created to provide users with a broad context for understanding their data.

 data.world includes an enterprise data catalog as part of their metadata management system, which allows customers to develop reusable, scalable data and analysis.